 Warnings While Using This Medicine

-- You must have a negative pregnancy test before you take this medicine.
-You will also be required to have a pregnancy test every month during your treatment.
-Tell your doctor right away if you miss a period while you are using this medicine.
+- Women: You must have a negative pregnancy test before you start using this medicine and every month during your treatment.
+Tell your doctor right away if you think you have become pregnant.

-- Make sure your doctor knows if you have liver disease, anemia, edema, heart failure, or lung problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, anemia, or heart failure.

-- This medicine may decrease the amount of sperm made and affect a man's ability to father a child.
+- Men: This medicine may affect your ability to father a child by decreasing the amount of sperm made.
 Talk with your doctor before you use this medicine if you plan to have children.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing